david-nazareth/AM10_SG12/README.md

 3. Compare the impact that COVID-19 has had on commercial and private traffic

-4. To visualise the impact on vertical flight efficiency, wait times and taxi-out time
+4. To visualise the impact on vertical flight efficiency and taxi-out time

 ### Datasets: